Gitlab CI

 Enjoy your Gitlab CI set-up

 You should now be able to enjoy the CI set-up!
-Open a merge request and check that the pipeline has started!
+Open a merge request and check that the pipeline starts!

 Merge request with pipeline